How to cook the Perfect Retro Steak Diane with Young Beef Tenderloin Medallions

 - Flip the steaks and turn down the heat

 - Add 2 good sized knobs of butter, 3 sprigs of fresh thyme, and 3 cloves of garlic

 - Baste the steaks with the butter using a spoon, continue to baste for around 2 minutes.
 Be careful not to burn the butter!

 - Rest the steaks on a rack for at least 3 minutes.
 Resting allows the meat to relax and stops blood from oozing out onto the plate later

 While the steaks are resting prepare the sauce.
 Or you can buy it already made by our chefs HERE

 Add a little vegetable oil to the pan that you cooked your steaks in, add the sliced shallots and allow to soften, add the sliced mushrooms along with a tablespoon of butter, add the minced garlic and saute together for around a minute.
 Add the Worcestershire sauce and bring to boil.

 Turn up the heat and tilt the pan away from you and add the brandy, tilt it right towards the edge of the pan and allow it to set on fire from the gas ring.
 Turn down the heat and add the cream and the mustard, bring to a light boil.

-Introduce the steaks and the juices from resting tray back into the pan.
-You can cook a little longer at this point if you prefer you steak medium.
+Introduce the steaks and the juices from the resting tray back into the pan.
+You can cook a little longer at this point if you prefer your steak medium.